White modern bathroom, with a dual sink, toilet, walk in shower and LED ceiling lighting.

 Special considerations in the bathroom

-There are 3 bathroom electrical zones that have been identified in the IET wiring regulations and these are:
+There are 3 'bathroom' electrical zones that are described in BS 7671 and these are:

 Zone 0